cowuake/schemius/README.md

 > From the web client on mobile devices, you could find difficult to rely on keybinds involving modifier keys such as `Ctrl` and `Shift`.
 For now, you can take advantage of the following special commands (only available online):
 >
 > - `(switch-font)`: Cycle between available fonts
-> - `(switch-theme)`: Cycle between available color thems
+> - `(switch-theme)`: Cycle between available color themes
 > - `(clc)` or `(clear-screen)`: Clear the screen
 >

 ## Start out with the Scheme programming language

 An essential primer on the Scheme language will be included in the future.
 For now, you can refer to the [Scheme documentation](https://docs.scheme.org/).
-If you find the amount of material intimiting or you struggle finding the entry point of an effective and straightforward introduction, reach for [this Scheme Primer] instead.
+If you find the amount of material intimiting or you struggle finding the entry point of an effective and straightforward introduction, reach for [this Scheme Primer](https://spritely.institute/static/papers/scheme-primer.html) instead.

 You will soon discover you cannot run all the Scheme code out there on Schemius because of its early development stage.
 Do not hesitate contacting me or opening an issue if you think some feature should be implemented soon rather the later, or if you evaluate some expression and obtain an unexpected outcome.